Warner & Swasey Company: Turret lathes

 Warner & Swasey was one of the premier brands in heavy turret lathes between the 1910s and 1960s.
 Its chief competitors in this market segment included Jones & Lamson (Springfield, VT, USA), Gisholt (Madison, WI, USA), and Alfred Herbert Ltd (Coventry, UK).

 Military instruments

 Military instrument contracts were an important line of work for the company.
 The U.S. government referred many problems concerning such instruments to the company during the Spanish–American War (1898).
 Instruments produced included "range finders of several types, gun-sight telescopes, battery commanders' telescopes, telescopic musket sights, and prism binoculars".
 Presumably, the range finders included the company's depression position finder.
 During World War I, three important kinds of instrument were produced: "musket sights, naval gun sights, and panoramic sights".

 Construction equipment

+The foundation of the Warner & Swasey Construction Equipment Division with five product lines was started in 1946 with the development of the first production hydraulic excavator; the GRADALL®.
+This machine was new technology for the industry and was highly versatile and productive for a variety of work.
+The DUPLEX TRUCK® Company of Lansing, Michigan, a heavy duty and specialized truck manufacturer was acquired in 1955 to supply truck chassis for the GRADALL and future Warner & Swasey backhoe excavator and crane products.

+In 1957 the Company sought a broader market penetration into the hydraulic excavator market.
+It acquired the Badger Machine Company of Winona, Minnesota, with its six HOPTO® hydraulic excavator models which complimented the Gradall models.
+Badger had been formed in 1946 and developed a tractor-mounted hydraulic backhoe dubbed the "HOPTO" (Hydraulically Operated Power Take-Off) as it was driven by the tractor's power take-off.

+The Company acquired in 1967, the Sargent Engineering Corporation of Fort Dodge, Iowa, a manufacturer of hydraulic cranes.
+Their six Sargent Hydra-Tower Crane models enabled the company to move into another large segment of the construction industry using hydraulic machinery.
+That same year the Company partnered with a Canadian paper industry association in the manufacture of the Arbomatik, a line of hydraulic tree harvesting equipment.
+Through corporate diversity into hydraulic construction equipment, the growing popularity and productivity of this type of hydraulic machinery yielded strong business growth for the Warner & Swasey company of Cleveland, Ohio during the years of 1946 through 1977.
+Badger Machine was sold to Alvis International Group in 1978.